NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     How much weight to give to the cost function terms involving the reference terrain.

---heights-from-dem <string>
+--heights-from-dem <string (default: "")>
-    If the cameras have already been bundle-adjusted and aligned to a known high-quality DEM, in the triangulated xyz points replace the heights with the ones from this DEM, and fix those points unless ``--heights-from-dem-weight`` is positive.
+    Assuming the cameras have already been bundle-adjusted and aligned to a known DEM, in the triangulated points replace the heights with the ones from this DEM, and constrain those close to the DEM based on ``--heights-from-dem-uncertainty``.
-    In that case multiply the differences between the triangulated points and their corresponding DEM points by this weight in bundle adjustment.
-It is strongly suggested to pick positive and small values of ``--heights-from-dem-weight`` and
-    ``--heights-from-dem-robust-threshold`` with this option.
 See :numref:`heights_from_dem`.

---heights-from-dem-weight <double (default: 1.0)>
+--heights-from-dem-uncertainty <double (default: 10.0)>
-    How much weight to give to keep the triangulated points close to the DEM if specified via ``--heights-from-dem``.
-If the weight is not positive, keep the triangulated points fixed.
-This value should be inversely proportional with ground sample distance, as then it will convert the measurements from meters to pixels, which is consistent with the reprojection error term.
+    The DEM uncertainty, in meters.
+A smaller value constrains more the triangulated points to the DEM specified via ``--heights-from-dem``.

---heights-from-dem-robust-threshold <double (default: 0.5)>
+--heights-from-dem-robust-threshold <double (default: 0.1)>
-    If positive, this is the robust threshold to use keep the triangulated points close to the DEM if specified via ``--heights-from-dem``.
-This is applied after the point differences are multiplied by ``--heights-from-dem-weight``.
-It should
-    help with attenuating large height difference outliers.
+    The robust threshold to use keep the triangulated points close to the DEM if specified via ``--heights-from-dem``.
+This is applied after the point differences are divided by ``--heights-from-dem-uncertainty``.
+It will attenuate large height difference outliers.
+It is suggested to not modify this value, and adjust instead ``--heights-from-dem-uncertainty``.

 --mapproj-dem <string (default: "")>
     If specified, mapproject every pair of matched interest points